Yogesh-B/LaravelTestPackage/README.md

 ```
 ____
 ## further improvements
-- we have not utilized the `ServiceProvider`.
-Get the print_character from the config/env.
+- we have not utilized the `ServiceProvider`(Not yet to its full potential).
-!!config not being published...priority work!!
+- Get the print_character from the config/env.
 - complete other pattern function logic😅